koenw/fullstack-hello/README.md

 ## Overview

-Data is stored in PostgreSQL, served as a RESTful API by [PostgREST](https://github.com/PostgREST/postgrest) that will be consumed by a javascript frontend.
+Data is stored in PostgreSQL, served as a RESTful API by [PostgREST](https://github.com/PostgREST/postgrest) that is consumed by a javascript/react frontend.

 ## Getting Started